JesperDramsch/jesperdramsch/README.md

 [![Typing SVG](https://readme-typing-svg.herokuapp.com?font=roboto&size=30&duration=3000&color=00999F&vCenter=true&width=600&height=75&lines=I+am+the+Jack+of+All+Trades;I+am+a+Machine+Learning+Researcher;I+am+an+Engaging+Keynote+Speaker;I+am+a+Digital+Signal+Whisperer;I+am+an+Open+Sourcerer;I+am+an+Educator;I+am+a+Pythonista;I+am+an+Allrounder)](https://git.io/typing-svg)

 🧪 I like to build things for researchers using machine learning and Python.
 I have built [ML.Recipes](https://ml.recipes) for AI4Science, [Data-Science-Gui.de](https://data-science-gui.de) for DS learners, and [PythonDeadlin.es](https://pythondeadlin.es) for Python conference submissions.
-I semi-regularly write articles for my [website](https://dramsch.net/blog) and my [weekly-ish non-hype AI newsletter](https://late.email).
-Sometimes I make videos on [Youtube](https://dramsch.net/youtube) and [Tiktok](https://dramsch.net/tiktok).
+I semi-regularly write articles for my [website](https://dramsch.net/blog) and my weekly-ish [non-hype AI newsletter](https://late.email).
+Sometimes, I make videos on [YouTube](https://dramsch.net/youtube) and [Tiktok](https://dramsch.net/tiktok), but they're fairly irregular.

-🌦 Formally, I'm a scientist for machine learning, improving global weather forecasts with AI at the [ECMWF](https://ecmwf.int)/[@ECMWF](https://github.com/ecmwf), a 2022 fellow of the Software Sustainability Institute for AI4Science, and a Co-chair of the Working Group Modelling for the ITU Global Initiative on [Resilience to Natural Hazards through AI Solutions](https://www.itu.int/en/ITU-T/focusgroups/ai4ndm/Pages/default.aspx).
+🌦 Formally, I'm a scientist for machine learning, improving global weather forecasts with AI at the [ECMWF](https://ecmwf.int)/[@ECMWF](https://github.com/ecmwf), a 2022 fellow of the Software Sustainability Institute for AI4Science, and a Co-chair of the Working Group Modelling for the [ITU Global](](https://www.itu.int/en/ITU-T/focusgroups/ai4ndm/Pages/default.aspx) Initiative on Resilience to Natural Hazards through AI Solutions.

 💻 I list all of my projects at [dramsch.net/projects](https://dramsch.net/projects).